Focus 3: Songs

 "Answers?
 Questions!
 Questions?
 Answers!" was titled by Akkerman and features extended flute and guitar solos.
 Ruiter came up with its basic riff, with Akkerman coming up with the "second part".
 Akkerman wrote "Elspeth of Nottingham" after driving around England for a holiday in 1967, stopping in a town in the Cotswolds where he first heard guitarist Julian Bream play the lute which inspired him to learn the instrument.
 Akkerman requested to include birdsong on the recording; Vernon suggested to include sounds of cows mooing and the song's title, the "Elspeth" being an old Scottish variant of the name Elizabeth.
 "Carnival Fugue" borrows from Johann Sebastian Bach's The Well-Tempered Clavier before venturing into cool jazz territory, then culminates in a rock finale with piccolo improvisations and a hint of Calypso rhythms on guitar.
-"Anonymus II" borrows its theme from "Anonymus" from the band's first album, and features a solo spot for all four members.
+"Anonymus II" borrows its theme from "Anonymus" from the band's first album (an extended jam based on the traditional tune "Dit le bourguignon,") and features a solo spot for all four members.
 At 26 minutes in length, it remains the group's longest recorded piece.

 The vinyl pressings of the album includes "House of the King", a track Focus recorded for their first album, Focus Plays Focus (1970), intended to fill up space on side four.
 The two former members who perform on the recording, bassist Martin Dresden and drummer Hans Cleuver, are not credited on the album sleeve.